Diesel and alternative engines

 Transition to alternative traction

-Diesel traction is under pressure from the combination of emission regulation, operator decarbonisation commitments, and the availability of battery and hydrogen alternatives for non-electrified operation.
+Diesel traction is under pressure from the combination of emission regulation, operator decarbonisation commitments and the availability of battery and hydrogen alternatives for non-electrified operation.
+Battery-electric multiple units are now the preferred replacement on routes up to approximately 100 km between charging points.

-The European Alternative Fuels Observatory notes that 15–20% of European regional rail could run on hydrogen by 2035, though the pace depends on hydrogen production and distribution infrastructure that is not yet in place.
+Hydrogen is considered viable for longer non-electrified gaps where battery range is insufficient, though hydrogen supply infrastructure is not yet widely available in Europe.
+The European Alternative Fuels Observatory notes that 15–20% of European regional rail could run on hydrogen by 2035, though the pace depends on production and distribution infrastructure that is not yet in place.

+Bi-mode vehicles — running under the catenary on electric traction and on diesel or battery power off the wire — avoid the infrastructure investment of full electrification while cutting diesel operation to the minimum necessary.
 There is no EU-mandated phase-out date for diesel rail traction, in contrast to the 2035 ban on new internal combustion engine passenger cars.